boonewh/pathsixdesigns/ReadMe.md

 ## Milestones & Sequencing

 1. Complete search bar development and integrate into the CRM.
+(Completed)
 2. Implement and test RBAC system.
 3. Develop the project section and include the 'recently viewed' feature.
 4. Implement leads section with real-time push notifications.
 5. Develop the communication platform.
+6. Add a calendar to the app that will be used with feature #7.
+7. Develop a "follow up" form that allows date and time for a follow up contact that is automatically pushed to a calendar.
-6. Conduct beta testing with initial users and iterate based on feedback.
+8. Conduct beta testing with initial users and iterate based on feedback.

 ---